Current PAPI Software and Patches

 Source Code Repository

-If you would like to interactively browse the PAPI source code, go to the Web based source browser here:
+If you would like to interactively browse the PAPI source code, go to the Web based source on Bitbucket here:

 This creates a complete copy of the papi git repository on your computer in a folder called 'papi'.